Fort Howard (Maryland): War of 1812

 In coordination with their Royal Navy's bombardment of Fort McHenry (September 13–14 under the command of Lt.
-Col. George Armistead), the British troops were to march up the North Point peninsula and capture Baltimore from the east but the British advance was demoralized when the commander, Major-General Robert Ross (1766–1814), was killed by a skirmish sharpshooter Daniel Wells or Henry G. McComas.
+Col. George Armistead), the British troops were to march up the North Point peninsula and capture Baltimore from the east but the British advance was demoralized when the commander, Major-General Robert Ross (1766–1814), was killed by a skirmish sharpshooter, identified as either Daniel Wells or Henry G. McComas.